Rich Sims is a business consultant and blogger who has helped hundreds of people across the U.S. open small businesses.

 Step 1: Decide How Your Business Will Be Classified

 I have helped people and organizations from all across the country set up thrift stores.
 The major problem in starting a thrift store is discovering where to get, and keep getting, good merchandise.
-People are use to donating their used or unwanted clothes to thrifts run by charities across the country.
+People are used to donating their used or unwanted clothes to thrifts run by charities across the country.
 Many people do not even know that these thrift stores only give a small percentage of the money to the charity that is on the door.
 They are run for profits, and big profit at that.
 If you have a charity to affiliate your business with in order to receive donations, then this is a great way to do it.
-Most people, who run for profit businesses, do not want to go through the legal steps necessary to take donations and advertise a charity's name on their door.
+Most people who run for-profit businesses do not want to go through the legal steps necessary to take donations and advertise a charity's name on their door.
 However, it is not that difficult to set up.
 I do this on a regular basis.
 Nevertheless, it is not necessary.

 Step 2: Advertise That You Are Buying Used Items

 Several years ago, I started helping people start thrift stores by advertising to buy clothing for a few cents a pound.
-Usually, about four to five weeks before the store opens, I have them put ads on sites like craigslist and other local internet posting sites.
+Usually, about four to five weeks before the store opens, I have them put ads on sites like Craigslist and other local internet posting sites.
 The ad simply reads, “Wanted Used Clothing.
 Will come to your home and pick up.
-We pay $.10 a pound-CASH paid on spot”.
+We pay $.10 a pound-CASH paid on spot.”
 Be sure to list a phone number as well.
 If you do not want to go to their homes, you can have them come to your future store.
 I have found that going to homes is a much better way to get started.
 This ensures that the merchandise is a better mix.
 Now, if you wish, you can advertise to buy other products like furniture and household items.
 It has been my experience that when you buy their used clothes and shoes for $.10, or whatever number you come up with that is fair for your area, you should ask if they have anything they wish to donate.
 You will get the other items.

 Step 3: Plan an Item Transportation Strategy

-You will need an SUV, pickup or another type of truck to make the pick-ups.
+You will need an SUV, pickup, or another type of truck to make the pick-ups.
 When you are buying a few hundred pounds of clothes, it takes up a lot of room.
 Usually, within two weeks in most areas, five to 10 thousand pounds of clothes and shoes can be purchased.

 Let's say you buy 10,000 pounds of clothes and shoes for $.10 a pound, the cost would be equal to $1,000.
 The average number of items per pound is roughly three.
 Therefore, 10,000 pounds of clothes would have 30,000 or so items of clothing to sell.
 Shoes weigh around one pound to five pounds, depending on whether they are children’s, men’s, or women’s.
 That gives you a cost basis for your clothing of around $.03 per item.
 I've included a table below that can help you visualize this.